aerisweather/aerismaps-visualizer/README.md

 ## Events

-You can listen for certain events from your `Animation` instance to perform custom actions.
+You can listen for certain events from your `Visualizer` instance to perform custom actions.
 Many events also pass an object as a single argument to their registered callback with additional information about the event.
 The following events are currently supported:

 Event | Description
 ----- | -----------